OfficeDev/VBA-content/VBA/Access-VBA/articles/and-operator.md

 If  _expr_, _value1_, or _value2_ is **Null**, **Between…And** returns a **Null** value.

-Because wildcard characters, such as *, are treated as literals, you cannot use them with the  **Between…And** operator.
+Because wildcard characters, such as <em>, are treated as literals, you cannot use them with the  **Between…And</em>* operator.
 For example, you cannot use 980* and 989* to find all postal codes that start with 980 to 989.
 Instead, you have two alternatives for accomplishing this.
-You can add an expression to the query that takes the left three characters of the text field and use **Between…And** on those characters.
+You can add an expression to the query that takes the left three characters of the text field and use <strong>Between…And</strong> on those characters.
 Or you can pad the high and low values with extra characters — in this case, 98000 to 98999, or 98000 to 98999 - 9999 if using extended postal codes.
 (You must omit the - 0000 from the low values because otherwise 98000 is dropped if some postal codes have extended sections and others do not.)

 ## Example
 <a name="sectionSection2"> </a>

 This example lists the name and contact of every customer who placed an order in the second quarter of 1995.